Essam-Hewala/Hosting-fullstack-app-AWS/README.md

 ### Installation

-Provision the necessary AWS services needed for running the application:

 1. In AWS, provision a publicly available RDS database running Postgres. <Place holder for link to classroom article>
 1. In AWS, provision a s3 bucket for hosting the uploaded files. <Place holder for tlink to classroom article>